-The newest “dragon” to join CBC’s hit show Dragons’ Den, Lane Merrifield is one of Canada’s leading tech entrepreneurs.
-He is the founder of Club Penguin, the largest children’s online social network.
-At age 28, he sold it to Disney for $350 million, and, as their youngest executive vice president, turned it into a billion-dollar brand.
-In his talks, he infuses his core passions of creativity and storytelling to share his extraordinary journey and innovative business strategies that turned him into a “dragon”.
+A former “dragon” on CBC’s Dragons’ Den, Lane Merrifield is one of Canada’s leading tech entrepreneurs.
+He is the founder of Club Penguin, which was the largest children’s online social network.
+At age 28, he sold it to Disney for $350 million, where, as their youngest executive vice president, he turned it into a billion-dollar brand.
+In his talks, Merrifield infuses his core passions of creativity and storytelling to share his extraordinary journey and innovative business strategies that turned him into a “dragon”.

-Under his leadership, Lane’s teams have won dozens of awards including a Webby and the prestigious BAFTA (British Academy of Film and Television) award for Club Penguin.
-Lane is also the recipient of an Honorary Fellows Award, Business Leader of the Year, and was named as one of the “Top 35 Executives Under 35” by The Hollywood Reporter.
+Under his leadership, Merrifield’s teams have won dozens of awards including a Webby and the prestigious BAFTA (British Academy of Film and Television) award for Club Penguin.
+Merrifield is also the recipient of an Honorary Fellows Award, Business Leader of the Year award, and was named one of the “Top 35 Executives Under 35” by The Hollywood Reporter.